Updated: Feb 27

 As we look for ways to reconnect, to share physical space as well as ideas, visibility and transparency will be crucial.
 From safety protocols to workspace expectations to corporate responsibility, to the fundamentals of shedding and sharing light within the workplace, visibility and transparency will propel us forward.

-We’re fortunate to work with Muraflex custom demountable glass panels and Skyline Design Glass; both are acknowledged leaders in providing core tools, demountable partition solutions, for a safe, transparent light-filled work environment.
+We’re fortunate to work with Muraflex custom demountable glass panels; they are an acknowledged leader in providing core tools, demountable partition solutions, for a safe, transparent light-filled work environment.
 Neutral Posture, Halcon, Mayer and Adapt have also delivered unique, adaptable solutions for facilitating this environment, and we have new innovations launching in 2021.

 The Diverse Office